hernantz/blog/content/calendaring-events-with-python.md

 datetime.datetime(2017, 4, 4, 13, 37, 44, 500463, tzinfo=<UTC>)
 ```

-Despite [PEP495][6]'s attempt at providing some extra help to disambiguate
+Some attempts have been made for providing extra help to disambiguate naive
-naive dates, it is highly recommended that you **convert dates to UTC as soon
+dates [^5], but still, it is highly recommended that you **convert dates to UTC
-as they enter the system** and work with them that way for calculations and
+as soon as they enter the system** and work with them that way for calculations
-queries.
+and queries.
 Despite the fact that you can take naive dates as being [UTC
 implicitly][7], I would suggest to still [attach the UTC tz][10] to them [^6].
 This way, all the information is there, and it becomes easier to reason about
-date calculations.
+dates.

 For example, when logging events, you can see logs that have the same date,
 that would seem to be duplicated because of DST.
 Instead if you have them in